 Option Description Generate report By default, permissions are exported to a report, which you can save, print, or export.
 NOTE: When exporting to a report, use the Advanced button to choose what columns of data to include in the output file.
-Quest Security Explorer 9.8.1 User Guide

 Option Description Save to Microsoft Excel spreadsheet Select to save to a delimited file for use with Microsoft [®] Excel [®] .
-Select either Comma-delimited file (.CSV) or Tab-delimited file (.TXT).
+Select either Comma-delimited file (.CSV) or Tab-delimited file (.TXT) .
 Browse to locate a destination for the file.
 NOTE: When exporting to an Excel spreadsheet, use the Advanced button to choose what columns of data to include in the output file.
-Save to Microsoft Access database Not available in the Service Security, Task Security, Group and User Management and Active Directory Security modules.
-Select to save to a Microsoft Access [®] .mdb database.
+Save to database Not available in the Service Security, Task Management, Group and User Management and Active Directory Security modules.
+Select to save to a Microsoft Access [®] .mdb database or a SQLite database.
 Browse to locate a destination for the file.
 IMPORTANT: Do not overwrite the Security Explorer system file, SXP.mdb, which is located in the Security Explorer install folder.
-Summary mode: export only when permissions differ from parent Not available in the Service Security, Task Security, Group and User Management, Access Explorer, and Active Directory modules.
+Summary mode: export only when permissions differ from parent Not available in the Service Security, Task Management, Group and User Management, Access Explorer, and Active Directory modules.
 Select to export only permissions that differ from the parent.

-- 10 Available in NTFS Security and SharePoint Security modules only.
-To schedule the export task, select Create a schedule export task, type a name in the Job Name box, and click Schedule. - a Browse to locate the destination for the Security Explorer Report File (.pdf). - b In the Account box, browse to locate an account under which to run the export.
+- 10 To schedule the export task, select Create a schedule export task, type a name in the Job Name box, and click Schedule. - a Browse to locate the destination for the Security Explorer Report File (.pdf). - b In the Account box, browse to locate an account under which to run the export.
 If you do not enter an account, the export task runs under the local system account. - c Click Schedule.
-The task is assigned the default run time of Weekly, every Monday at midnight. - 11 Click OK.

-i NOTE: To edit or delete an export task, see Managing export tasks.
+The task is assigned the default run time of Weekly, every Monday at midnight. - 11 Click OK. - NOTE: To edit or delete an export task, see Managing export tasks.